-Christmas is a very important holiday for my family; I grew up in the Catholic faith and was raised to embrace the traditional values of a middle class Mexican family.
+Christmas and the celebration of “Las Posadas” is a very important holiday for my family; I grew up in the Catholic faith and was raised to embrace the traditional values of a middle class Mexican family.
 This time of the year brings me a lot of happy memories as well as nostalgia for the past and my culture.
 That is why today I want to share with you some of the traditions I grew up with and now I’m teaching my family to embrace here in the US.
 My friend and photographer Carlos Contreras de Oteyza is contributing with me in this story to illustrate the Mexico traditions, and truly his images have touched my heart and transported me to that joyful time since haven’t celebrated Christmas in my country over thirteen years ago.

 Early December Mexico City dresses up to showcase an impressive show of lights, the several displays of lights start in Reforma Avenue in the heart of Mexico City and go along till you get to the Historic downtown area.
 The whole family including my great grandmother “Mama Grande”, my mom, my step-dad my brother and me were used to drive to this area of town to see the lights and visit the kiosks selling atole and tamales, have the chance to meet and greet with Santa Claus and the Three Kings, and take many pictures for preserving our memories from this very special time of the year.
 I remember having my grandmother “Mama Licha” take me there every year to visit Santa at the stores as well as my great aunt Minita driving me to visit a huge display with a small village all lighted up while we ate delicious churros and hot chocolate; all very sweet memories that I keep forever in my heart.